aelluminate/sencept/README.md

-# Sencept
+# Sencept CLI

 ![version](https://img.shields.io/badge/version-v0.2.6-black?style=for-the-badge&labelColor=%231f1f1e&color=%23f3f4f0)

-**Sencept** is a *quite* powerful tool for generating high-quality synthetic data.
-The name blends "synthesis" and "concept," reflecting the project's focus on conceptualizing and synthesizing realistic datasets for training and evaluating machine learning models.
-With Sencept, you can create customizable, schema-driven synthetic data that mimics real-world scenarios, making it ideal for testing, development, and research.
+**Sencept** is a *not done yet* powerful command-line interface (CLI) tool designed to generate high-quality synthetic data.
+The name, a portmanteau of "synthesis" and "concept," reflects the project's core focus on conceptualizing and synthesizing realistic datasets for training and evaluating machine learning models.
+Sencept enables the creation of customizable, schema-driven synthetic data that accurately simulates real-world scenarios, making it an invaluable asset for testing, development, and research in machine learning.

 ## ✨ Features